The links in the post below may be affiliate links. For more information, please read our disclosure

 You could even save any dollars that are gifted – birthday gifts, graduation gifts, etc!

-Financial aid packages vary – apply for admission and aid to their dream college AND local, affordable colleges
+Financial aid packages vary – apply for admission and aid to their dream college AND local, more affordable colleges

 When your teen applies for admission and financial aid to colleges it’ll be important to consider what they want to study as well as how much money they’ve managed to save – you don’t want them wasting the money on a degree they’re not interested in.
 With this information in hand, it’ll be easier to target a few schools that offer the degree they want.
 Given the cost of application fees it can be expensive to apply to tons of colleges.

-I recommend applying for local, more affordable college options as well as any school they “dream” of going to.
+I recommend applying for local, more affordable college options and any school they “dream” of going to.
 Financial aid awards can vary by school.
 You never can tell how much money one school will be willing to offer versus another unless you apply.
 For example, in my case, I attended a 4-year private university mostly because of their generous financial aid package.
 The local state college offered me only a $600 loan.

 And don’t forget to look for scholarships together.
 Speak with your high school, community organizations and colleges your teen likes.
 Maybe they’ll get a scholarship or grant so they have a free or mostly free ride to school!
 That would be awesome!
 Then the money they’ve saved can become a cushion for their unexpected expenses as they go out into the world.